GaloisInc/salty/README.md

 ```

 Optionally, you can install salty globally using the `stack install` command,
 which will place the salty binary in `$HOME/.local/bin`.
+Add this directory to
+your `$PATH` if you want to be able to run `salty` from an arbitrary directory.

 Test examples can be built by running `make` in the `tests/` directory, and
 will place all of the generated Java code in the `tests/build` directory.